Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 ## DRAFT PULL REQUEST

-A Draft Pull Request on Github is a feature that allows you to open a pull request but mark it as work in progress (WIP)
+A Draft Pull Request on Github is a feature that allows you to open a pull request but mark it as work in progress (WIP).

 Use case of Draft Pull Request:
  - Indicating Work-In-Progress: Comunicate that the pull request is not ready for review or merging.